waifuvault/waifu-android-app/README.md

 # WaifuVault Android App

-Native Android application for uploading and sharing files using the WaifuVault API.
+Native Android application for uploading files using the WaifuVault API.

 ## Features